Last Updated on September 16, 2024 by teamobn

 Below are a few tips to help you get started on an organic vegetable garden in containers.

-Choosing the right location is important to your garden’s success.
+Choosing the right location of your vegetable garden in containers is important.
 Most vegetables need at least six hours of direct sunlight each day.
 Yes, people grow gardens in fire escape landings, balconies, window sills, rooftops, and yard-aisles only a few feet wide.

 But finding the right spot can be tricky.
 Do not overestimate how much sun an area receives.
 You need an accurate assessment.